28 Unusual French Potato Chip Flavours Only Available In France

 poivrons grillés chorizo chips

 Whenever I see chorizo, I have to remind myself that chorizo in France is Spanish chorizo and not Mexican.
-While they’re both delicious, they’re actually quite different.
-Either way, these chips definitely have that smokey chorizo sausage appeal.
+While they’re both delicious, they’re pretty different.
+Either way, these chips have that smokey chorizo sausage appeal.

 Gouda and cumin